PeppeL-G/course-material/src/courses/client-server-communication/laboratory-work.md

 The required software is:

 * [Node.js](https://nodejs.org/)
-    1. Use the Current version
+    1. Use the Current version.
     2. In the installation process, make sure the following features are installed (they are checked by default, so simply don't uncheck them!):
         * Node.js runtime
         * npm package manager